godfreyp/remindersmicroservice/README.md

   "c_user_id": INT
 }

-Returns a JSON containg the parameter message:
+It returns a JSON containg the parameter message:

 {
   "message": STRING
 }

+This message, along with its accompanying status code, will inform you whether your handshake was successful or not.

-2. /getreminders
+### 2. /getreminders

-This takes a JSON with one reminder.
+This takes a JSON with one parameter

 {
   "c_user_id": INT
 }

-If the user has no performed a handshake or there is an error, then a JSON with one parameter is returned
+If the user has no performed a handshake or there is an error, then a JSON with one parameter is returned along with a non-200 status code.

 {
   "message": STRING
 }

-Otherwise, a JSON containing a list of reminders is returned {
+Otherwise, a JSON containing a list of reminders is returned with a status code of 200

+{
   [
     object1,